jkphl/material.is/README.md

 ### Tickets
 This is a very small conference, only around 60 attendees.
 Tickets are available now for $159 (~€150 EUR, £130 GBP).
 [Tickets are limited.
 Only $159.
 Get yours today!](https://ti.to/material-conference/material-2017)

+## Keep In Touch
+[Sign-up for our newsletter](https://material.us12.list-manage.com/subscribe?u=47afb33257f1e65f442e8f176&id=c291cb4ea6) so we can let you know when tickets will be available.
+This helps us gauge our numbers to find the right cozy venue to meet the demand.

 ![Join us for some stimulating conversation — Copyright © 2016 Joschi Kuphal — https://jkphl.is](public/2016/img/around-the-fire.jpg "Join us for some stimulating conversation — Copyright © 2016 Joschi Kuphal — https://jkphl.is")
 > Join us for some stimulating conversation — Copyright © 2016 [Joschi Kuphal](https://jkphl.is)